-2 The TRITRON
+2 THE TRITRON

-According to the preceding considerations a small prototype of a separated orbit cyclotron, the TRITRON, was designed at the Beschleunigerlaboratorium of the University of Munich and the Technical University of Munich [3,4].
+According to the preceding considerations a small prototype of a separated orbit cyclotron, the TRITRON, was designed at the Beschleunigerlaboratorium of the University of Munich and the Technical University of Munich [3,4,5].
 The purpose of this project was to study the beam dynamics of such a machine theoretically, to develop the technology, and to demonstrate the feasibility of the principle of this new type of cyclotron.
 It is a rather small machine with the existing MP-tandem as injector, thus not a high current prototype device.
-The progress of the project was reported in many details during all previous meetings since 1984 (East Lansing) until the last one [5].